AIxMath/Lecture-LambdaCalculus/slides.md

 There are two other models as powerful as Turing Machine -- the Lambda Calculus and Primitive Recursion.

-Today we are going to discuss about the Lambda Calculus.
+Today we are going to discuss the Lambda Calculus.
 We will explore how it originated from mathematics, crossed the bridge between mathematics and computer science, and achieved significant breakthroughs in the field of computing.

 ---

-# Table of Content
+# Table of Contents

 <!-- TOC Here -->